manggic/CodeEvolutionNextJs/README.md

 It's take three value

 1. false

-   The paths returned from getStaticPaths will be rendered to HTML at build time by getStateProps if Fallback is set to false, then any paths not returned by getStaticPaths will result in a 404 page The false value is most suitable if you have an app with a small no of paths to pre-render When new pages are not added often
+1) The paths returned from getStaticPaths will be rendered to HTML at build time by getStateProps
+2) if Fallback is set to false, then any paths not returned by getStaticPaths will result in a 404 page
+3) The false value is most suitable if you have an app with a small no of paths to pre-render When new pages are not added often
-   A blog site with a few articles is a good example for fallback set to false
+4) A blog site with a few articles is a good example for fallback set to false

 2. true

+1)  The path that have not been generated at build time will not result in a 404 page.Instead Nextjs will serve a fallback version of the page on the first request to such a path
+2)  In the background Nextjs will statically generate the requested path HTML and JSON.
+    This includes running getStaticProps
+3)  When that's done, browser receive the JSON for the generated path.
+    This will used to automatically render the page with the required props.
+    From the user's perspective the page will be swapped from the fallback pages to the full pages
+4)  At the same time, Nextjs keeps track of the new list of pre-rendered pages.Subsequent requests to the same path will serve the generated page, just like other pages pre-rendered at build time

+- <b>when?</b>

+1. The true value is suitable if your app has a very large number of static pages that depends on the data
+2. A large e-commerce site
+3. You want all the product pages to be pre-rendered but if you have a few thousand products, build can take a really long time
+4. You may statically generates a small subset of products that are popular and use fallback : true for the rest.
+5. When someone requests a page that's not generated yet, user will see the page with a loading indicator.
+6.  shortly After, getStaticProps finishes and the page will be rendered with the requested data.From then onwards everyone who requests the same page will get the statically pre-rendered page.

-3. blocking
+3) blocking